 There are some changes in security and permission as well.
 The permission for applications can now be controlled for access to the network, camera, storage, calls, and other features.
 This in-depth or granular lets users control the app and what it uses.
 This makes better security thus strengthening safety and privacy.
 Users can set select permissions of apps inside the settings of the phones as well.
 Many other bugs have also been fixed which include problems like battery drainage.
 So there are many improvements actually.

-Samsung announced to provide regular security patch updates to flagship smartphones.
-They silently extended the roll out and they regularly updates mid range phones too.
-We have been receiving security patch updates for Galaxy A5 regularly.
-Some addition features are also added and modified regularly.
-Galaxy Core Prime , A5 didn’t have Smart Manager but received the internal power-app manager with Android security patch later after release.
+Samsung recently announced to provide regular security patch updates to flagship smartphones.
+Currently, they have silently extended the rollout.
+However, they have been regularly updating their mid range phones too.
+We also have been receiving security patch updates for Galaxy A5 regularly.
+In regular updates, additional features are added and modified.
+For example, Galaxy Core Prime and Galaxy A5 didn’t have Smart Manager but they received the internal Power-App manager with an Android security patch later after release.

-The updates are making the phone stable and smoother.
-But as the variants and models are numerous the updates are coming late and some models, regions only receive the updates.
-Majority of consumers find this irritating because they have to wait longer.
-For example, Galaxy Core Prime in other regions got Lollipop except Nepal and India.
+The Android updates are making the Samsung phone more stable, smoother, and feature-rich.
+But as the company has many variants and models, there are challenges.
+So the updates are coming late and some models or regions only receive the updates in time.
+The majority of consumers find this irritating because they have to wait longer.
+For example, Galaxy Core Prime in other regions got Lollipop except for Nepal and India.
 So, Samsung still needs to work on the software rollout.

 Samsung smartphone consumers complain too much about the slower software updates.
 This is not good because people can change phones in the next update cycle so Samsung really has to focus on it.
 We expect better regular updates, security patches, and longer OS update support to improve the phone’s security as well as experience.
 Longer software update support and after-sale service give better value to phones and better prices in the second-hand market.
 So it is very important to have a solid after-sale service system.